balen-arenas/mp3_music_player/README.md

 - Improve error reporting and logging (replace `print()` calls with Python `logging`).
 - Add media parsing to ensure duration is known before showing progress (e.g., call `media.parse()` or wait for parsed events).

----

-## License

-No license is included.
-If you want to publish this project, consider adding a `LICENSE` file (e.g., MIT).